 Dominos Pizza on Xbox

 Digital transformation is also very important for back office operations.
 Target's digital journey has suffered through its fits and starts; a devastating data breach in 2013 didn't help matters.
-To help jumpstart its digital transformation, the retailer hired CIO Mike McNamara from Tesco.
+To help jumpstart its retail digital transformation, the retailer hired CIO Mike McNamara from Tesco.
 McNamara spent much of 2016 flipping the software development model from outsourced to insourced and spearheading custom software development, including new supply chain applications to better align inventory availability with consumer demands.

-Like Target, Walmart has been converting its software stack to a custom platform, which includes a new search engine and several cloud applications.
+Like Target, Walmart has been converting its retail software stack to a custom platform, which includes a new search engine and several cloud applications.
 Based on OpenStack, Walmart's new ecommerce platform is designed to help the retailer compete even better.
 In fact, open source is a huge part of Walmart's digital transformation.

 Walgreens’ app has prescription advice and live doctor consultations

-Walgreens is another exciting example of digitalization, which its CIO Abhi Dhar describes as a “maniacal focus on customers”.
+Walgreens is another exciting example of retail digitalization, which its CIO Abhi Dhar describes as a “maniacal focus on customers”.
 Dhar has directed a redesign of the company’s mobile app to enable consumers to manage their medication schedules from their Apple Watches and make it possible for Balance Rewards members to earn and redeem points using Apple Pay.

 For many retail companies today apps are not just information channels for clients but also full value sales channels.
 Let’s look at fashion retailer John Lewis.
 56% of its orders are now placed via mobile devices and mobile is now the first point of entry when consumers are researching their fashion line.
 That is why John Lewis added loyalty functionality to its app in August 2015.
 The loyalty program had 1.6 million members in September 2015.
 There has been an increase of 1.5 million purchases during the loyalty program's two-year history.

-There are other solutions for learning more about clients while they are shopping in stores.
+There are other retail ecommerce solutions for learning more about clients while they are shopping in stores.
 For example, at Burberry Group PLC a sales associate can ask for a customer’s name and type it into an app when the person walks in, giving them access to personal data, including his or her last purchase and whether the person prefers still or sparkling water.
 Potentially the sales associate would also be able to view some of the shopper’s public social media presence.
 This is becoming the norm for premium brands.

 Overall, retailers are not digitally transforming their businesses quickly enough.
-A new report from Cisco stated that companies still in the early phases of digital transformation are missing out on a $187 billion opportunity by not deploying technologies to improve employee productivity.
+A new report from Cisco stated that companies still in the early phases of retail digital transformation are missing out on a $187 billion opportunity by not deploying technologies to improve employee productivity.
 The report stated that improving the customer experience can deliver an estimated $91 billion.
 But if retailers invest too much into the end-user experience before upgrading business functions and productivity, the efforts could prove futile.